akotlar/hail-analysis-component/README.md

-# hail-analysis-component
+# Component name
-A simple Hail analysis component
+A simple description